ARM-software/PAF/doc/index.rst

   used to run it

-``-u SessionCfgFile`` or ``--user-cfg SessionCfgFile`` Defines the model meaningful options for you in your environement
+``-u SessionCfgFile`` or ``--user-cfg SessionCfgFile`` Defines the model meaningful options for you in your environment

 ``--stat``
   Print run statistics on simulation exit